18F/handbook/pages/travel-and-leave/fmla.md

 ### Use Paid Parental Leave before FMLA

 You have to be eligible for FMLA to receive Paid Parental Leave (PPL).
-PPL is how GSA implements FMLA for parental leave.
+PPL is how the federal government implements FMLA for parental leave.
 This means you must have at least one year of federal service to use PPL.
 If you are a new federal employee, check out the [recommendations for those who have less than 1 year of federal service](https://docs.google.com/document/d/1I82lrWKkJX\_t7DocCYkbZSLFpHLLP\_HlwXWLgzzLFXk/edit\#).

 You should not use FMLA prior to PPL, because it reduces the number of PPL hours you can receive.
 If you max out 12 weeks of PPL, that uses up all the FMLA you can use for the year.